Time for some fun facts about South Korea! Having spent 3 weeks there, I learned some random facts that I would like to share.

-Here comes another fun fact about South Korea and their crimes.
-In South Korea it is common for criminals to re-create their crime.
+Here comes another fun fact about South Korea and its crimes.
+In South Korea, it is common for criminals to re-create their crimes.
 They usually are led in handcuffs by the police to the crime scene, then then the press is invited to take photos and publish details about it.
 Be ready for public humiliation!

-I don’t know how applicable this still is nowadays, but apparently the colour of the car states your society/life status.
-For example, if you drive a white car, you belong to the labour class, a grey car to the middle class and a black car to the fancy high class.
+I don’t know how applicable this still is nowadays, but apparently the color of the car states your society/life status.
+For example, if you drive a white car, you belong to the labor class, a grey car to the middle class and a black car to the fancy high class.

-The same applies for taxis.
+The same applies to taxis.
 White or grey taxis offer basic service with an inexperienced driver, while black taxis are more luxurious with an experienced driver.